IJCH - Inside JaiChai's Head

 Since then, he's been a full-time, single papa and actively pursuing his varied passions (Writing, Disruptive Technology, Computer Science and Cryptocurrency - plus more hobbies too boring or bizarre for most folk).

-He lives on an island paradise with his teenage daughter and three dogs.
+He lives on an island paradise with his girlfriend, teenage daughter and two dogs.

 "My mind was a terrible thing to waste..." - JaiChai